kamilrybacki/kamilrybacki.github.io/src/content/articles/containerized-integration.md

-set the production database to be the target of their unit tests, pushing around valuable data about somebody's World of Warcraft character on the private server run by a group of "real chill dudes", where You've recently managed to down that one annoying boss with Your guild, **and** got the highest roll on [Crystalheart Pulse-Staff] 😌, to the dismay of Your fellow restoration druids 🌲.
+set the production database to be the target of their unit tests, pushing around valuable data about somebody's World of Warcraft character on the private server run by a group of "real chill dudes", where You've recently managed to down that one annoying boss with Your guild, **and** got the highest roll on [Crystalheart Pulse-Staff], to the dismay of Your fellow restoration druids.

 Those are the real casualties that would have been made without that one reasonable sysadmin at Your software house, who's set up e.g. that VPN so all GitLab CI workers can't reach the K8s cluster,